sQUlearn/squlearn/docs/user_guide/observables.rst

 employed in the Projected Quantum Kernel program.
 All operators follow the Base Class :class:`ObservableBase`.

-The following functions and observables are accessible in the module :class:`squlearn.observable`.
+The following functions and observables are accessible in the module :class:`squlearn.observables`.

 Implemented observables.
 ----------------------------------